yehzhang/RapidTest/README.md

 Passed all 150 test cases
 ```

-What's more, there are some other functions that return random things:
+What's more, there are some other functions that may help generate random inputs:

 ```
 >>> TreeNode.make_random(10)